Erwin Rommel: Death

 Rommel chose suicide, and explained his decision to his wife and son.
 Wearing his Afrika Korps jacket and carrying his field marshal's baton, he got into Burgdorf's car, driven by SS-Stabsscharführer Heinrich Doose, and was driven out of the village.
 After stopping, Doose and Maisel walked away from the car leaving Rommel with Burgdorf.
-Five minutes later Burgdorf gestured to the two men to return to the car, and Doose noticed that Rommel was slumped over, having taken the cyanide.
+Five minutes later Burgdorf gestured to the two men to return, and Doose noticed Rommel was slumped over.
 He died before being taken to the Wagner-Schule field hospital.
-Ten minutes later, the group telephoned Rommel's wife to inform her of his death.
+Ten minutes later, the group telephoned Rommel's wife to inform her.